Many people get confused between telemarketing and telesales. They assume both to be the same.

 4.Reach out to new and existing customers to inform them about the latest offers and schemes, or new product launches.

-5.Create awareness about seminars or webinars that you’re going to hold to share insights that your leads will find valuable.
+5.Create awareness about seminars or webinars that you’re going to hold to share insights that your sales leads will find valuable.

 6.Provide after-sales support to your customers.